 All without any concrete explanation from my medical team on how this happened to me in the first place.

-After battling with multiple unexpected illnesses in a two month time frame, I am proud to say that I can stand on the other side of this, feeling better than I have in a long time.
+After battling multiple unexpected illnesses in a two-month time frame, I am proud to say that I can stand on the other side of this, feeling better than I have in a long time.

 But that does not mean I escaped this ordeal without my fair share of battle scars.